GlacierProtocol/glacierprotocol.github.io/_docs/overview/key-concepts.md

 ## Multisignature, or multisig, security

-Utilises multiple private keys to provide greater security, while also protecting against total loss in the event of the loss of some keys.
+Utilizes multiple private keys to provide greater security, while also protecting against total loss in the event of the loss of some keys.

 This is analogous to storing coins in a padlocked box, with multiple keys and